Fadli Zon: Business career

-Views on ethnic Chinese Indonesians
+Views on Chinese Indonesians

-During the 1997-98 Asian financial crisis, Fadli was among Indonesian politicians who sought to blame the nation's financial problems on its ethnic Chinese minority.
+During the 1997–98 Asian financial crisis, Fadli was among Indonesian politicians who sought to blame the nation's financial problems on its ethnic Chinese minority.
 His sentiments were recorded in an interview conducted by Margot Cohen of Far Eastern Economic Review, published in February 1998:

-In May 1998, Jakarta was hit by deadly mass riots in which the ethnic Chinese were targeted and dozens of females were raped and some murdered.
+In May 1998, Jakarta was hit by deadly mass riots in which the ethnic Chinese were targeted and dozens of women were raped and some murdered.
 In his book on the riots, Fadli suggests the rapes did not occur:

+His position against acknowledging the mass rapes have come under fire again during his term as Culture Minister in June 2025 when he made controversial statements that the events were just “rumors”.
+He would later soften his stances saying that in order to acknowledge the mass rapes, the proof that such incidents happened must be carefully studied and accurate evidences are needed because it concerns with national pride.
+He also stated that if sufficient evidence shows that mass rapes happened, he will support persecution against the perpetrators.
+This statement was however reacted negatively especially by Chinese Indonesians who considers the statement as a betrayal and opening of old wounds.
+It was also heavily criticized by the Civil Society Coalition, National Awakening Party, Indonesian Students Union - Netherlands and Amnesty International Indonesia.
+In response to the criticism, Fadli Zon refused to apologize for his remarks and said that differing opinions are welcomed and he can give additional contexts to his stance.
+He then clarified about his doubts that the rapes on Chinese Indonesians during the riots, saying that the mass rape is not in the scale happened during the Nanjing Massacre conducted by Imperial Japan, therefore cannot be qualified as such.
+His clarification received criticisms from Indonesian Democratic Party of Struggle members during a hearing on Fadli Zon's plan to rewrite Indonesia's history.

-Fadli is a strident opponent of former Jakarta governor Basuki 'Ahok' Tjahaja Purnama, who is of ethnic Chinese descent.
+Fadli is a strident opponent of former Jakarta governor Ahok, who is of ethnic Chinese descent.
 Ahok was a member of Gerindra Party, which in 2012 had nominated him for the deputy governorship of Jakarta, a position to which he was elected that year.
 Ahok went on to become governor of Jakarta in October 2014, when Joko Widodo defeated Gerindra founder Prabowo in the presidential election.
 Ahok quit from the Gerindra in 2014 to protest the party's effort to scrap direct regional elections.
 Ahok's stance resulted in Fadli declaring Gerindra would not support him when he sought re-election in 2017.
 In 2016, Fadli joined a 4 November rally demanding Ahok be jailed for alleged blasphemy against Islam.
 He also wrote a poem titled “Poem for the Blasphemer”, which accused the subject of destroying diversity, disrupting religious harmony and being a traitor to Pancasila.